Eldave93/Machine-Learning-in-Python-20-21/README.md

 You can also access the material directly though GitHub.
 In each of the folders you will find the following types of files:

 - .ipynb: The Juypter Notebook used to create the slides and notes.
-- .html: The html version of the notes.
+- .html: The html version of the notes and exercises.
-	- Code can be viewed or hidden.
 - .slides.html: A html version of the slides.
-	- Has an issue with figures not being displayed properly.
-    - Its better to run using "Rise" slideshow in Jupyter.

 There are also folders for "Data" and "Images", as well as saved "Models".

 ## Additional Notes

-- .html was chosen over .pdf as if found .pdf conversions had a number of errors:
+- .html was chosen over .pdf as I found .pdf conversions had a number of errors:
 	- Has an issue with numbering titles.
 	- Doesn't display tables as well as the html version.
 	- Cannot use \begin{align} in markdown math.
+- .slides.html has an issue with figures not being displayed properly.
+	- Its better to run using "Rise" slideshow in Jupyter.